Iceccubes/aaa/README.md

 ![](./images/setup//conda-setup.png)

 You are now in your Anaconda folder.
-Here, move from the 'Scripts' folder to the 'condabin'-Folder and add this location (eg.
-C:\path\to\anaconda-folder\anaconda3\condabin) to your path-Variable: [Link](https://www.computerhope.com/issues/ch000549.htm)
+Here, move from the 'Scripts' (e.g. C:\path\to\anaconda-folder\anaconda3\scripts) folder to the 'condabin'-Folder (C:\path\to\anaconda-folder\anaconda3\condabin) and add this location to your path-Variable: [Link](https://www.computerhope.com/issues/ch000549.htm)

 Then, you need to copy two files to enable SSL in Conda.
 Idk why this is not done by default, but here we are.
 Copy (make sure to not move them, as this could break your installation!) the two files: